Gowtham-app-developer/Flutter-Interview-Questions/README.md

 	student2.sleep();
 }

-// Define states (properties) and behavior of a Student class Student {
+// TODO Defining states(properties) and behavior of a Student class Student {
 	int id = -1; // TODO Instance or Field Variable, default value is -1 String? name; // TODO Instance or Field Variable, default value is null